 I wanted to make a version of chicken and dumplings that was fast and easy to make but used as few pre-made, processed ingredients as possible.

-You can make this chicken and dumplings recipe in only 30 minutes if you use shredded rotisserie chicken (or any other leftover, cooked chicken you may have) and store-bought chicken broth helps save loads of time without sacrificing any of that down-home, from scratch taste!
+You can make this chicken and dumplings recipe in only 30 minutes if you use shredded rotisserie chicken (or leftover roast chicken, poached chicken, or meat from a slow cooker whole chicken) and store-bought chicken broth helps save loads of time without sacrificing any of that down-home, from scratch taste!
 Easy peasy.

 How to make Easy Chicken and Dumplings